LLNL/axom/src/components/primal/docs/sphinx/index.rst

 There are two spatial indexes provided by Primal, represented by the BVHTree and UniformGrid classes.
-These are supported by the RectangularLattice class and several classes implementing a Morton index.
+These are supported by the RectangularLattice class and construction functions, and several classes implementing a Morton index.

-The `bounding volume hierarchy tree <http://foo.boo.com>`_ is implemented by BVHTree.
+The `bounding volume hierarchy tree <https://en.wikipedia.org/wiki/Bounding_volume_hierarchy>`_ is implemented by BVHTree.
 A code will add objects with associated bounding boxes to the BVHTree, then call the ``build()`` method.
-This method hierarchically subdivides a region of space until the smallest subdivisions (leaf buckets) intersect no more than 25 objects.
+This method hierarchically subdivides a region of space until the smallest subdivisions (leaf buckets) contain no more than a certain number of objects (default 25).
+Parent buckets entirely contain their child buckets, and child buckets may overlap.

+This spatial index is often used in ray casting or collision detection, where a probe object such as a particle or ray can potentially hit anything in the region of interest.
+The main idea is that testing for probe intersection with a bucket (bounding box) is cheap, and will eliminate the need to check against anything in that bounding box.

 The `Verlet list <https://en.wikipedia.org/wiki/Cell_lists>`_ or cell list is implemented by UniformGrid.
 As with BVHTree, a code adds objects with bounding boxes to the UniformGrid, then calls ``build()``.
 Unlike BVHTree, UniformGrid divides the region space into one layer of non-overlapping bins, all of equal size.

-Both BVHTree and UniformGrid allow a code to get the list of bins that intersect a query bounding box, then perform an action on each candidate object from the list of bins.
+The cell list is used where each object will interact with its neighbors.
+Bin size should be chosen to be just larger than the range of interaction.
+This way, when calculating interactions with a particular object, an application can rule out all objects that do not fall into the object's bin or its immediate neighbors.

 Two helper classes are used by the spatial indexes and are also available for use by codes.
 The `Morton index <https://en.wikipedia.org/wiki/Z-order_curve>`_, or Z-order curve, is